IgnitionBoulder/2015week1/deliverables/README.md

 Alexander Maru

 **What is your quest?**
-I seek knowledge in everything that I find interesting and exciting.
+I seek to gain a much deeper understanding of web development, and specifically learn how HTML, CSS, JavaScript etc. work together to create dynamic web pages and applications.

 **What is your favorite color?**
-Don't really have one, but if I were to pick, I would say red.
+I never have a good answer to this question, but if I were to pick one, I would say red.
+(It helps knowing that red is the very embodiment of strength and power!)

 For projects on Code Academy, or other external exercises, please just paste a link into your deliverables file where we can see the result.

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.
 What is the role of HTML in a web page?
-HTML provides the backbone structure to the web page (ie. adding static data which the web page displays such as lists, images, text etc).
+HTML provides the backbone structure to a web page.
+Most web pages can be thought of simply as a list of structured text with headings, images, links etc. What HTML does is that it frames these structures and produces a raw representation of our defined page.
+Later on, Cascading Style Sheets(CSS) can be applied for styling, and Javascript for interactivity.

 What is the role of CSS in a web page?
-CSS enables control of a web page's style, or overall appearance of the HTML backbone.
+CSS is used to control a page's style or look.
+The overall appearance of a page we are used to seeing online is different from how a simple html file would appear.
+That is because CSS brings to the table the style aspect of web design, which, when used, makes our structured html file look dynamic and fluid.

 What is the role of Javascript in a web page?
 Javascript is used to make a web page interactive.